-While this castle is often left out of traditional Skye itineraries, I think it is an absolute staple, especially if you are into landscape gardening and wildlife watching.
+While Dunvegan Castle is often left out of traditional Skye itineraries, I think it is an absolute highlight, especially if you are into landscape gardening and wildlife watching.

 Stop 3: Neist Point

-Scottish lighthouses are there to impress (well, and to guide boats obviously) and Neist Point is no exception.
+Scottish lighthouses are there to impress (well, and to guide boats obviously) and Neist Point lighthouse is no exception.
 While I haven’t been lucky to see this lighthouse on a clear and dry day yet, I will keep trying and so should you!

 Day 5: Eilean Donan Castle, Loch Ness & Inverness

-Then you make your way east to one of Scotland’s most legendary places: Loch Ness.
-Hardly any other place has had scientists and wannabe-scientists wonder about the contents of its water as much as this lake – and who could resist the myth of Nessie.
+Now, you make your way east to one of Scotland’s most legendary places: Loch Ness.
+Hardly any other place has had scientists and wannabe-scientists wonder about the local wildlife as much as this lake – and who could resist the myth of Nessie.

 Day 6: Blair Castle, Pitlochry & Edinburgh

-Stop 1: Blair Castle
+Stop 2: Blair Castle

 While I’m not one for endless castle tours, the forest and gardens surrounding Blair Castle are worth the ticket and make for a great pit stop to stretch your feet after a couple of hours in the car.

-Stop 2: Pitlochry
+Stop 3: Pitlochry

-Stop 3: South Queensferry
+Stop 4: South Queensferry

-Arrive in Edinburgh
+Stop 5: Arrive in Edinburgh

 What better way to end your tour of Scotland’s highlights than in its capital: Edinburgh.
 Considering that you will probably arrive here in the late afternoon, give yourself a break and relax for a little while!

-Dinner recommendations: There are so many restaurants in Edinburgh’s Old Town, it can be quite tricky to tell the gems from the tourist traps.
+My favourite restaurants in Edinburgh | There are so many restaurants in Edinburgh’s Old Town, it can be quite tricky to tell the real gems from the tourist traps.
 Some of my favourite restaurants (which all offer vegan options) include Civerinos, Holy Cow, Harmonium, Hula Juice Bar and Casa Angelina.

-Grab a drink: Some of my favourite pubs in the Old Town are Whistlebinkies and the Halfway House, one of Edinburgh smallest pubs!
+Bars & Pubs in Edinburgh | Some of my favourite pubs in the Old Town are Whistlebinkies and the Halfway House, one of Edinburgh smallest pubs!

 Day 7: Edinburgh

 Note that if you want to visit multiple museums, the castle and other attractions you should consider adding one or two full days to your itinerary.

 - Visit Edinburgh Castle and save time with a skip-the-line ticket!

-- Visit the National Museum of Scotland and make sure to go all the way up to its viewing platform
+- Visit the National Museum of Scotland and make sure to go all the way up to its viewing platform.

-- Escape the crowds by visiting the glasshouses in the Royal Botanic Gardens
+- Escape the crowds by visiting the glasshouses in the Royal Botanic Gardens.

 - Shop all the vintage you can find in and around the Grassmarket and the Stockbridge area – check out my ethical shopping guide for Edinburgh here!

-Lunch & Coffee recommendations: I’m having a difficult time to chose my favourite here, but my top two cafe’s in Edinburgh must be Lovecrumbs right behind, and Hula Juice Bar just before the Grassmarket.
+Lunch & Coffee in Edinburgh | My top two cafe’s in Edinburgh must be Lovecrumbs and Hula Juice Bar in the Grassmarket area.
 For really nice falafel head to Palmyra Pizza close to the National Museum of Scotland.

-Dinner recommendations: Time to branch out and head to The Kings Wark in Leith, right by the shore of Leith Water.
+Dinner in Edinburgh | Time to branch out and head to The Kings Wark in Leith, right by the shore of Leith Water.
 The fully vegan restaurant Harmonium lives up to its raving reviews too.
 And finally, try Aurora – tiny restaurant in Leith for fantastic contemporary cuisine.

-Grab a drink: Cocktail time!
-The ultimate cocktail bar in Edinburgh is called Panda & Sons, a little speakeasy bar covered up as a gent’s barber shop!
+Cocktail time | The ultimate cocktail bar in Edinburgh is called Panda & Sons, a little speakeasy bar in the basement of a (fake) barbershop.
 Try to find it!

 Day 8: Goodbye Scotland!